-We conclude that relicensing the project, as proposed by Alabama Power, and with the staff recommended measures, would not be sufficient to preclude both the survival and recovery of (i.e., jeopardize) the alligator snapping turtle.
+We conclude that relicensing the project, as proposed by Alabama Power, and with the staff recommended measures, would not preclude the survival and recovery of, and, therefore, would not jeopardize the alligator snapping turtle.
 Therefore, we do not believe a formal conference is required.
 However, we have determined an informal conference is appropriate as the project may affect, but is not likely to adversely affect, the alligator snapping turtle.